CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 ## Search, Caching, and related packages

-This project uses Postrgres, Memecached, Redis, and ElasticSearch for DB storage, caching, background queuing, and search respectively.
+This project uses Postgres, Memcached, Redis, and ElasticSearch for DB storage, caching, background queuing, and search respectively.
 With the exception of ElasticSearch, you can use the OS provided versions of these services installable via `apt`:

 ```sh
 $ sudo apt-get install postgresql postgis postgresql-contrib postgresql-server-dev postgresql-client libpq-dev redis-server memcached libmemcached-dev